thomascamminady/sPYnning/README.md

 # sPYnning
 Source code for animating a spinning globe, consisting of hexagons.
-This can be used to generate images similar to the ones in [the original twitter tweet](https://twitter.com/cmmndy/status/1281187892845588480.
+This can be used to generate images similar to the ones in [the original twitter tweet](https://twitter.com/cmmndy/status/1281187892845588480).
 Below are some images that are created in the Jupyter notebook.

 ## How To?
-Just run through the cells of `visworld.ipynb`.
+Just run through the cells of `visworld.ipynb` found [here](https://github.com/camminady/sPYnning/blob/master/visworld.ipynb).

 ## Globe